ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 components depends on the number of payloads which are being disclosed in the presented JWP.

-The first proof component will be the signature over the issuer protected header made by the issuer's Stable Key.
+The first proof component will be the signature over the Issuer Header made by the issuer's Stable Key.

 For each payload which is to be disclosed, the corresponding payload signature (from the issued JWP) is included as a subsequent proof component.
 If the payload is being omitted, the corresponding payload signature is omitted from the proof components.

-The holder protected header, issuer protected header, payload slots (distinguishing which are being disclosed) and these proof components are inputs to determine the presentation internal representation.
+The Presentation Header, Issuer Header, payload slots (distinguishing which are being disclosed) and these proof components are inputs to determine the presentation internal representation.